 A parametric class of trust-region algorithms for constrained nonconvex optimization is analyzed, where the objective function is never computed.
 By defining appropriate first-order stationarity criteria, we are able to extend the Adagrad method to the newly considered problem and retrieve the standard complexity rate of the projected gradient method that uses both the gradient and objective function values.
 Furthermore, we propose an additional iteration-dependent scaling with slightly inferior theoretical guarantees.
 In both cases, the bounds are essentially sharp, and curvature information can be used to compute the stepsize.
-The adaptation of the algorithm to the convex constrained case is discussed, and initial experimental results for noisy bound-constrained instances illustrate the benefits of the objective-free approach.
+Initial experimental results for noisy bound-constrained instances illustrate the benefits of the objective-free approach.